 “It’s all about listening.
 I carefully research sessions and plan what to attend because I want to make sure I’m hearing what’s top of mind for buyers and suppliers.
 I schedule every minute of my time and work closely with team to make sure we divide and conquer.”

 - Don’t overcommit.
 There are a ton of extracurricular parties, which could potentially make the conference a multi-day, sunup to sundown event.
 You can’t be everywhere with everyone.
 Why even try?

 - Don’t neglect your wellbeing.
 Eat well and hydrate properly.
 Rest each day.

 - Don’t be the life of the party.
 Seriously, just don’t.
-Enjoy the after-hours festivities but avoid doing anything you’ll regret it later.
+Enjoy the after-hours festivities but avoid doing anything you’ll regret later.

 - Don’t spend too much time with your own people.
 We tend to gravitate to familiar faces.
 Stretch yourself and build your network by seeking out peers and colleagues you don’t know but should.

 Thad Slaton, Senior Vice President, Marketing & Communications, BCD Travel

 “Like any race, avoid coming out of the gate too fast.
 The meetings, the tradeshow, the educational sessions, the evening events—all these activities can demand a lot of walking.
 Add in a lot of standing in a booth and sitting in convention center-grade chairs, and the event can be physically taxing.
 Take care to plan out your schedule carefully to maximize your time—and save your body.”